torvalds/linux/Documentation/networking/device_drivers/ethernet/chelsio/cxgb.rst

 TCP Segmentation Offloading (TSO) Support
 -----------------------------------------

-  This feature, also known as "large send", enables a system's protocol stack to offload portions of outbound TCP processing to a network interface card thereby reducing system CPU utilization and enhancing performance.
+  This feature, also kanalwn as "large send", enables a system's protocol stack to offload portions of outbound TCP processing to a network interface card thereby reducing system CPU utilization and enhancing performance.